m-lizak/SAR_Wetland_Mapping/README.md

 - **Description:** This notebook implements a final wetland classification model using merged wetland class categories to run a simplified wetland classification
   (8 classes -> 6 classes) using Scikit-Learn's Random Forest Classifier
 - **Usage:** Follow the instructions within the notebook to run the final wetland classification model.

+### 6. Model Accuracy Figures.zip
+- **Description:** This file contains the accuracy figures for all models evaluated in the study.
+The figures visualize metrics such as precision, recall, F1 score, overall accuracy, AUC, confusion matrices, and covariate importance scores.

 ## Usage:
 1. Clone the repository to your local machine.
 2. Open the desired notebook using Jupyter Notebook or JupyterLab.